meker12/commerce-channels.en/help/channel-manager/manage-orders.md

   - **[!UICONTROL Channel Shipping - Value]**–Indicates that shipping charges are handled through [!DNL Walmart Marketplace].

-  - **[!UICONTROL Cancellation Reason]**–This field displays only if an order imported from [!Walmart Marketplace] is canceled.
+  - **[!UICONTROL Cancellation Reason]**–This field displays only if an order imported from [!DNL Walmart Marketplace] is canceled.
 Cancellation reasons include:

     - Price or other listing errors.
     - The item is out of stock.